 Carlin, K. P.; Wu, G.; Patel, A.; Crumley, G.; Ilyin, V. I. Phenylarsine oxide as a redox modulator of transient receptor potential vanilloid type 1 channel function.
 J. Neurosci.
 Res.
 2015, 93 (2), 309-320.

 Owen, T. S.; Xie, X. J.; Laraway, B.; Ngoje, G.; Wang, C.; Callahan, B. P. Active Site Targeting of Hedgehog Precursor Protein with Phenylarsine Oxide.
 ChemBioChem 2015, 16 (1), 55-58.

 Toxic if swallowed.
 Toxic if inhaled.

 Avoid breathing dust/fume/gas/mist/vapours/spray.
-IF SWALLOWED: Immediately call a POISON CENTER/doctor IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
-Call a POISON CENTER/doctor.
-Store locked up.
-Dispose of contents/container in accordance with local/regional/national/international regulations.
+Wash thoroughly after handling.
+Do not eat, drink or smoke when using this product.
+Use only outdoors or in a well-ventilated area.
+IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
+IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+Call a POISON CENTER or doctor/physician.
+Rinse mouth.
+Dispose of contents/ container to an approved waste disposal plant